 The minor in Schools, Education, and Society (SES) is intended for students who have an interest in education but who are not pursuing a teaching license.
 Students are required to complete 17 hours.

-Students in the SES minor come from majors across the Wake Forest campus, including but not limited to Communication, Economics, English, Health & Exercise Science, Politics & International Affairs, Psychology, and Sociology.
+Students in the SES minor come from majors across the Wake Forest campus, including but not limited to Anthropology, Biology, Communication, Computer Science, Economics, English, Health & Exercise Science, History, Mathematics, Politics & International Affairs, Psychology, Religion, Sociology, and Spanish.

-All Wake Forest students are invited to consider how this minor might connect with their personal and professional interests.
+All Wake Forest students are invited to consider how the SES minor might connect with their personal and professional interests.